JennyMurphy2/attitudes_survey/README.md

-# attitudes_survey
+A Survey on the Attitudes Towards and Perception of Reproducibility and Replicability in Sports and Exercise Science

-R code and data for the survey on the attitudes towards and perception of reproducibility and replicability in sports and exercise science
+R code and data for the above titled survey on.